YuriLeonel/task-manager/README.md

 - Package documentation is available in each package's main file
 - Functions and types are documented using godoc format
+- Security considerations are documented
+- Error handling is clearly documented
 - To view the documentation locally, run:
   ```bash
   go doc ./...